-- Risk of 'harm' caused by member of centre personnel communicating with students in an inappropriate manner via social media, texting, digital device or any other manner e.g., out of work settings. - Risk of 'harm' caused by member of centre personnel accessing/circulating inappropriate material via social media, texting, digital device or any other manner e.g., out of work settings. - Risk of child being 'harmed' caused by students over 18 years of age during toilet breaks. - Risk of Child been 'harmed' due to recruitment of unvetted adult learners in multiplex centres. - Risk of child being 'harmed' due to sharing premises with multiplex centres. - Risk of child being 'harmed' due to taking part in the centre's work experience placement with unvetted adults outside of the direct supervision of Youthreach staff. - Risk of child being 'harmed' due to non-engagement of training requirements by centre personnel. - Risk of child being 'harmed' due to taking part in catering activities- in centre and extra-curricular with external centre agencies. - Risk of child being 'harmed' due to taking part in gardening activities- in centre and extracurricular with external centre agencies. - Risk of child being 'harmed' due to COVID 19 - Risk of child being 'harmed' due to mandatory requirements to open bank accounts for registration purposes
+- Risk of child being 'harmed' due to sharing premises with the Youth Service i.e. Balbriggan Youthreach, Blanchardstown Youthreach, Clondalkin Youthreach and Sallynoggin Youthreach (Sportsreach). - Risk of child being 'harmed' due to sharing premises with CDTF i.e. the YES Centre, Clondalkin. - Risk of child being 'harmed' due to taking part in the centre's work experience programme. - Risk of child being 'harmed' due to non-engagement of training requirements by centre personnel. - Risk of child being 'harmed' due to taking part in catering activities- in centre and extra-curricular with external centre agencies. - Risk of child being 'harmed' due to taking part in gardening activities- in centre and extracurricular with external centre agencies.